 Sicily is truly a magical place.
 Everywhere you look, you are confronted with a raw natural beauty and intense energy – in the air, land, volcano, and sea – woven into a sophisticated architectural, cultural, and historical legacy.
 The true fabric of Sicily, however, is the people.

 I believe in immersive living, cultural exchanges, human connections, and lifelong learning.
 I left Sicily in 2009 for a work adventure in Manhattan and that eventually led to a Master’s degree from Christie's Education in Modern and Contemporary Art History & the Market.
-Having been a civil engineer, a teacher, a marketing and sales specialist, and an amateur artist, I’m now returning to Sicily as an art historian and artist, and with a passion to connect people to the arts and cultural opportunities that abound in the region.
+Having been a civil engineer, a teacher, a marketing and sales specialist, and an amateur artist, I’m now returning to Sicily with a passion to connect people to the arts and cultural opportunities that abound in the region.

-I have assembled a host of teachers, artists, artisans, and creative types from across the island who would love nothing more than to share their craft and lifestyle with you.
-Make it happen in Sicily!
-Make It Sicily.
+I have assembled a host of teachers, artists, artisans, chefs and creative types from across the island who would love nothing more than to share their craft, knowledge and lifestyle with you.
+Visit us and Make It Sicily!